McDonnell-Lab/1-bit-per-weight/README.md

 # Training wide residual networks for deployment using a single bit for each weight

+Author: M. D. McDonnell

 This code was used for experiments accepted for publication in ICLR 2018 (iclr.cc).
-The ICLR version of the paper and the double-blind open peer review can be found at https://openreview.net/forum?id=rytNfI1AZ.
+The ICLR version of the paper (download as a PDF file) and the double-blind open peer review can be found at https://openreview.net/forum?id=rytNfI1AZ.

 This page will be populated fully in coming days.